Skip to content

 Start the runtime.
 Events begin flowing.

-Internally, start creates a Runtime instance, loads your config as a module, and starts an HTTP control API.
-The control API port is written to ~/.orgloop/runtime.port so that other commands (status, stop, module) can communicate with the running runtime.
+Internally, start creates a Runtime instance, loads your project config, and starts an HTTP control API.
+The control API port is written to ~/.orgloop/runtime.port so that other commands (status, stop) can communicate with the running runtime.

 orgloop start [options]